Skip to main content

 • Running errands: going to library, post office, grocery store

-• Engagement in activities and crafts
+• Engagement in activities, puzzles, arts and crafts

 • Providing support to complete “unfinished business”